Skip to contents

 server <- function(input, output, session) {

-observeEvent(input$show_notice$clicked, {
+observeEvent(input$show_notice$clicks, {

 update_calcite("my_notice", open = TRUE)